18F/uswds-jekyll/pages/support/FAQs.md

 For Galaxy questions, please use the same email contact scinet_vrsc@usda.gov

-### Who is the SCINet project manager?
+### Who is the SCINet program manager?
-The current acting SCINet project manager is Stan Kosecki.
+The current acting SCINet program manager is Stan Kosecki.

 ### What is the Scientific Advisory Committee (SAC)?
 The Scientific Advisory Committee is composed of ARS scientists across all the five physical Areas, NAL, and a representative from the Area Statisticians.
 These scientists serve 3-year terms on the committee and represent a broad spectrum of the computational research efforts within ARS.
 The SAC, which is also referred to as the executive SAC (eSAC), interacts directly with the SCINet Executive Committee on SCINet policy, development, and training.